asutherland/gaia/apps/email/test/marionette/README.md

 and then manually manipulate and investigate the state of, we declaratively
 define:

-- The DOM nodes on a page that are used for interaction.
-Buttons.
+- Actions: The DOM nodes on a page that are used for interaction.
-- The DOM nodes on a page that display feedback to the user and how to extract the value from that DOM state.
+- Displays: The DOM nodes on a page that display feedback to the user and how to extract the value from that DOM state.
+- Inputs: Form/input fields.
+- Popups: The DOM nodes that may appear on/over a card and then, recursively the actions/displays/inputs that may be present on that popup.

 This nets us the following perks: